Dream Extreme Oreo Cheesecake

 • Rainbows: Just because it is chocolate doesn’t mean it has to be all brown.
 Add some color to it with rainbows.
 You can use candy, rainbows, gummies, or Skittles to make your own.

-• White chocolate: Speaking of different colors, white chocolate would work for this, too.
+• White chocolate: Speaking of different colors, white chocolate would also be a suitable option for this.
 Change the ganache, Oreos, and cake mix to white chocolate.

 Serving suggestions: